Tiangong program: Project history

 Originally, China planned to simply dock Shenzhou 8 and Shenzhou 9 together to form a simple space laboratory.
 However, it was decided to abandon that plan and launch a small space laboratory instead.
 In 2007, plans for an 8-metric ton "space laboratory" being launched in 2010 under the designation of Tiangong-1 were made public.
 This would be an eight-ton space laboratory module with two docking ports.
 Subsequent flights (Shenzhou 9 and Shenzhou 10) will dock with the laboratory.

 On 29 September 2008, Zhang Jianqi (张建启), Vice Director of China crewed space engineering, declared in an interview of China Central Television (CCTV), it is Tiangong-1 that will be the 8-ton "target vehicle", and Shenzhou 8, Shenzhou 9, and Shenzhou 10 will all be spaceships to dock with Tiangong-1 in turn.
 On 1 October 2008, Shanghai Space Administration, which participated in the development of Shenzhou 8, stated that they succeeded in the simulated experiments for the docking of Tiangong-1 and Shenzhou 8.

 In September 2010, the central government formally approved the implementation of China's manned space station project, and plans to build a large-scale, long-term manned national space laboratory around 2020.

 On 16 June 2012, Shenzhou 9 was launched from Jiuquan Satellite Launch Center in Inner Mongolia, China, carrying a crew of three.
 The Shenzhou craft successfully docked with the Tiangong-1 laboratory on 18 June 2012, at 06:07 UTC, marking China's first crewed spacecraft docking.

 On 11 June 2013, China launched Shenzhou 10 with a crew of three headed for the Tiangong-1.

 Tiangong-2 space laboratory launched on 15 September 2016.
 This was first crewed with Shenzhou 11 which launched on 17 October 2016 (16 October UTC) from the Jiuquan Satellite Launch Center and docked two days later.

 The full 60-metric ton space station will support three astronauts for long-term habitation.
 The core module, the Tianhe ("Harmony of the Heavens"), launched on 29 April 2021.
 The Tianhe module was first crewed with the Shenzhou 12 mission which launched and docked on 17 June 2021.

 Details

 Space laboratory phase

-Chinese efforts to develop low Earth orbit space station capabilities will begin with a space laboratory phase, with the launch of three Tiangong test vehicles (later reduced to two).
+China's efforts to develop low Earth orbit space station capabilities began with a space laboratory phase, initially planned to include three Tiangong test vehicles (later reduced to two).